jeremiah-k/mmrelay-wiki/Home.md

 ## Installation

-As of v1.0.0, M<>M Relay can be installed directly from PyPI:
+As of v1.1.0, M<>M Relay can be installed directly from PyPI or run with Docker:

+### Traditional Installation

 ```bash
 # Install using pip